willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 Switching from jingo-minify to django-pipeline
 ==============================================

-This was pretty straight-forward.
+This was pretty straightforward.
 In doing this, we also started using npm-lockdown, too.